mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 DROP TABLE users;
 ```

-These annotations instruct `goose` to send the entire statement, which now contains multiples insert
+These annotations instruct `goose` to send the entire statement, which now contains multiples
-statements, in one shot.
-Yes, that's one large payload, but that's fine and this migration will
+statements delimited by semicolons, in one shot.
+Yes, that's a large payload, but that's fine and
-execute in ~3s, which is an order of magnitude faster as compared to the previous example that took
+the migration will execute in ~3s, which is an order of magnitude faster as compared to the previous
-~38s.
+example that ran in ~38s.

 ## Migrations outside transaction

 All statements within a migration file are run within a transaction.
 Some statements, like
 `CREATE DATABASE` or `CREATE INDEX CONCURRENTLY`, cannot be run within a transaction block.

-For such cases add the `-- +goose NO TRANSACTION` annotation, usually placed towards the top of the
+For such cases add the `-- +goose NO TRANSACTION` annotation, usually placed at the top of the file.
-file.

-This annotation instructs `goose` to run all statements within this file without transactions.
+This annotation instructs `goose` to run all statements within the file without transactions.
 This
-includes Up and Down statements.
+applies to both Up and Down statements.

 ```sql hl_lines="1"
 -- +goose NO TRANSACTION